mrodrig/firewalla-serial-console/README.md

 A: I wrote and verified this script using a [Cable Matters USB to RJ45 Console Cable with FTDI 6 Feet](https://www.amazon.com/gp/product/B078PVJ5ZQ).
-While this cable is rated for up to 250Kbps, I was only able to get it to work reliably with my Firewalla Gold on a Mac at 9600bps.
-I'll have to check what's going on, but I have been able to intermittently get it working with a slightly higher baud rate.
+While this cable is rated for up to 250Kbps, I was only able to get it to work reliably with my Firewalla Gold on a Mac at 151200bps once I passed `-ixoff` to disable flow control.
+Firewalla doesn't mention having to pass that flag in their documentation, but it's what I found first-hand and was the only way I could reliably connect at a rate higher than 9600bps.

-Q: Why is your baud rate lower than what Firewalla lists?

-A: It could be the cable, or something about my Firewalla Gold.
-I'm not 100% sure and need to investigate more.